PCI Compliance Information

 Don't let it happen to you!

-If a merchant is found not compliant, what are the
+I'm found not to be compliant, what are the consequences?

 90% of consumers don't understand the difference between

 credit card fraud and identity theft.
 If they hear that

 their credit card has been stolen, many of them believe

 their identity is at risk.
 If that's the case many of your